 Code health

-A 1–10 health score for every file from 25 deterministic biomarkers — complexity, cohesion, duplication, coverage, and git-behavioural risk.
+A 1–10 health score for every file from deterministic markers across three signals: defect risk, maintainability, and performance.
 Zero LLM calls, defect-calibrated weights, validated to out-rank the leading commercial code-health tool at predicting real bugs.

-Repowise scores every file from 1 to 10 using 25 deterministic biomarkers computed over tree-sitter ASTs and git history.
-No LLM calls, no cloud requirement, no new runtime dependencies — pure Python that finishes in under 30 seconds on a 3,000-file repo.
+Repowise scores every file from 1 to 10 from deterministic markers computed over tree-sitter ASTs and git history, surfaced as three orthogonal signals: defect risk, maintainability, and performance.
+No LLM calls, no cloud requirement, no new runtime dependencies, just pure Python that finishes in under 30 seconds on a 3,000-file repo.

-Each file starts at 10.0; biomarker findings deduct from the score, with a cap per category so no single category can dominate.
+Each file starts at 10.0; marker findings deduct from the score, with a cap per category so no single category can dominate.

 |---|---|